Nuzair46/RDR2-Asus-TUF-FX505DY/README.md

 	* Tessellation (Visually BAD, Very little performance gain)

 ### Other Settings
-* In Radeon settings (update to the latest), change this following settings in advanced global settings:
+* In Radeon settings (update to the latest), change this following settings:
+	* Radeon Anti-Lag : Off
+	* Radeon Enchanced Sync: Disabled
+	* Wait for vertical refresh : Always Off
 	* Anti-Aliasing : Use Application Settings
+	* Anti-Aliasing Method : Multisampling
+	* Morphological Anti-Aliasing : Disabled
 	* Texture Filtering Quality : Performance
 	* Tessellation Mode : AMD Optimized
-* Overclock GPU if you want to.
+	* Reset Shader Cache.
+* Overclock GPU.
+Use [this](https://youtu.be/y_aTt1zKYLw) guide.
+Increases atleast 7FPS
+* Increase CPU TDP (Optional) with [this](https://youtu.be/4ekZRwxFFGU) guide.
+Didn't see any huge change on my ryzen 3550h, as it is powerfull enough for RDR2 without any bottleneck.

 ### Additional FPS Boost
 * Turn OFF windows Game Bar and Game Mode and all video recording settings.